The Latest: Mayor Bowser holds press conference after Trump announces plan to make DC safer

 Here's the latest:

+Trump said Tan would meet with members of his Cabinet and bring suggestions to him next week on how to proceed.

+Treasury Secretary Scott Bessent and Commerce Secretary Howard Lutnick also attended the Monday meeting.

-D.C.
-Mayor Bowser fielded multiple questions Monday designed to get her to say something harsh about President Donald Trump.
-But the 3rd term mayor didn’t take the bait, for the most part — calmly laying out the city’s case that crime has been dropping steadily and Trump’s perceived state of emergency simply doesn’t match the numbers.
+The D.C. mayor fielded multiple questions Monday designed to get her to say something harsh about Trump.
+But she didn’t take the bait for the most part, calmly laying out the city’s case that crime has been dropping steadily and Trump’s perceived state of emergency simply doesn’t match the numbers.

 She repeatedly acknowledged that Trump has “broad authority” under the law and would be difficult to challenge.